Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear idea of where you’d like be in the next one year or two years?
-Setting goals that are realistic can slow progress.
-Create clear short-term and long-term goals that prioritize those that will have the highest impact on your career advancement.
-To improve your job satisfaction be sure your goals are in line with your personal needs.
+Are you able to articulate a idea of where you’d like to be within the next year or two?
+Failure to set goals that are achievable can hinder progress.
+Set clear, short and long-term goals, focusing on those that have the greatest impact on your career advancement.
+To increase your satisfaction at work Make sure these goals match personal interests.

-Creating meaningful relationships could lead to better job opportunities or advancements in your current job.
-Building strong networks should not just be focused on senior employees, but also peers and former colleagues, and also attending industry gatherings and events.
+Building relationships that are meaningful can result in better job opportunities or advancements within your current position.
+Building strong networks should not solely focus on senior employees but also former and present colleagues, and also attending industry gatherings and events.

 How Can You Network Better?